 It is against the law for the school to knowingly employ anyone who is on the DBS children's barred list.
 If a DBS check has not come back by the time the applicant is due to start work, there should be exceptional and justifiable circumstances for employment to commence prior to receiving clearance.

-In this case, all measures will be taken to ensure that this employee does not have unsupervised access to students aged under 18.
+In this case, all measures (refer to Delayed Suitability Checks Safeguarding Procedure) will be taken to ensure that this employee does not have unsupervised access to students aged under 18.

 4.2 Overseas Police Check